miriam-lau/My-Pantry/docs/future_implementations.md

 # Future Implementations

 ## Generate Grocery Items From Recipes
-Users will be able to auto-generate grocery lists from recipes.
+Users will be able to auto-generate grocery lists for recipes.
 The list will cross-check user's pantry and generate a grocery list of the missing ingredients.